HireTea

 Requirement signals in the current indexed set

-These groups show which requirement decisions repeat across indexed company hubs.
+These groups show which requirement decisions repeat across published company guides.
 They are planning signals, not guarantees about a specific opening.
 The active posting, recruiter message, manager reply, and first-week instruction should control the final decision.

 Requirement group Indexed hubs Example companies Common signals to verify

-Physical task requirement 25 Walmart, Amazon, McDonald's, The Home Depot, and FedEx application and availability screening, confirm age and eligibility in the current posting, general: 18, weekends, evenings, and holidays, and application and role screening
+Physical task requirement 74 Walmart, Amazon, McDonald's, The Home Depot, and FedEx confirm age and eligibility in the current posting, general: 18, application task depends on role, evenings, weekends, and holidays, and role-specific assessment

 Definitions